turingschool/backend-curriculum-site/module1/lessons/csv_walkthrough.md

 ### Introduction

-Think back to your first two projects.
-How have you currently been making instances of objects in those projects?
-Likely you have been creating an instance of the objects you need in the `runner` file or having the user input information that was then used to create the object.
+Thinking back on projects and class lessons, how have you been making instances of objects so far?

+Likely you have been creating an instance of the object you need:
+1. Directly in a `runner.rb` file.
+1. In your setup in spec files.
+1. Collecting user input and using that information to instantiate.
+1. Receiving API data (DMV Project), using that data to instantiate in a "factory".
+1. Creating a Class Method that takes data and turns creates instances with the data sent into the arguments.

 What if there was a larger set of data that you wanted to use to create objects?

 ### Using files to create objects